Mark Few, Gonzaga men’s basketball eye historical achievement — finishing a season undefeated

 Since taking over as coach in 1999, Few has transformed the Zags from mid-major Cinderella to national powerhouse — and now has the chance to do something that hasn’t been done in 45 years: finish a college basketball season undefeated.

 If there has been one knock against Gonzaga — and it’s pretty hard to find any at this point — it’s that it has never been able to win a national title.
 It has been a No. 1 seed four times (including this season), a No. 2 seed three times and the No. 1 ranked team in college hoops on multiple occasions.
-But in terms of cutting down nets on a Monday night, it just hasn’t happened.
+But in terms of cutting down nets on a Monday night in April, it just hasn’t happened.

 This, some would argue, is what keeps the Zags (26-0) from being put in the same tier as other elite programs such as Duke, North Carolina, Kansas or Kentucky in terms of accomplishments since the turn of the century.
 Their regular-season achievements — particularly over the past few years — are on par, but they just haven’t boogied as well in the Dance.